 What is a Computerized Accounting System (CAS)?

 One of CAS’s main benefits is its ability to automate many accounting tasks.
 For example, it can automatically calculate totals, generate financial statements, and even help with tax filing.
-This saves time and reduces the chances of errors that can occur with manual accounting.

 What is Bureau of Internal Revenue (BIR)?